manosbatsis/vaultaire/docs/faq.md

 Answers to common questions.

+## License

+Vaultaire is distributed under the GNU __Lesser__ General Public License or LGPL.
+This is the same license adopted by Corda dependencies like Hibernate.
+It allows Vaultaire to be used as a library with no effect to your project.

 ## Use with Corda Enterprise

 To use Vaultaire with Corda Enterprise, you will have to update your build to